SarthakMakhija/tech-lessons-posts/content/en/blog/designing_lfu_cache/index.md

 This is where the paper [BP-Wrapper](https://dgraph.io/blog/refs/bp_wrapper.pdf) comes in.
 This paper suggests two ways of dealing with contention *prefetching* and *batching*.

-`Cached` uses *batching* both with `get` and `put` operations.
+**CacheD** uses *batching* both with `get` and `put` operations.

 #### Get

-A `get` operation returns the value for a key if it exists.
+A `get` operation returns the value for a key, if it exists.
 It queries the `Store` and gets the value.
-The next step is to increase the access count for the key.
+The next step involved in `get` is to increase the access count for the key.
 This is where the idea of *batching* comes in.
 All the *gets* are batched in a ring-buffer like abstraction called [Pool](https://github.com/SarthakMakhija/cached/blob/main/src/cache/pool.rs). `Pool` is a collection of [Buffer](https://github.com/SarthakMakhija/cached/blob/main/src/cache/pool.rs) and each `Buffer` is a collection of hashes of the keys.

 Any time a key is accessed, it is added to a buffer within the `Pool`.
 When a buffer is full, it is drained.
 Draining involves sending the entire `Vec<KeyHash>` to a [BufferConsumer](https://github.com/SarthakMakhija/cached/blob/main/src/cache/buffer_event.rs).
-`BufferConsumer` is implemented using a single thread that receives the buffer content from a channel.
+`BufferConsumer` is implemented using a single thread that receives the buffer content from a [channel](https://crates.io/crates/crossbeam-channel).
 The `BufferConsumer` on receiving the buffer content applies it to the `FrequencyCounter`, there by incrementing the frequency access of the keys.
 The channel size is kept small to further reduce contention and the memory footprint of collecting the buffer in memory.
 If the channel is full, the buffer content is dropped.

-[AdmissionPolicy](https://github.com/SarthakMakhija/cached/blob/main/src/cache/policy/admission_policy.rs) plays the role of `BufferConsumer` in `Cached`.
+[AdmissionPolicy](https://github.com/SarthakMakhija/cached/blob/main/src/cache/policy/admission_policy.rs) plays the role of `BufferConsumer` in **CacheD**.

->> The current implementation of `Cached` uses fine-grained lock over each buffer: `buffers: Vec<RwLock<Buffer<Consumer>>>`.
+>> The current implementation of **CacheD** uses fine-grained lock over each buffer: `buffers: Vec<RwLock<Buffer<Consumer>>>`.
 The next release may change this implementation.

 #### Put

 The idea with `get` was to buffer the accesses and apply them to the `FrequencyCounter` when the buffer gets full.
 We can not apply the same idea with `put` because we want to serve the `put` operations as soon as possible.
 However, the idea of batching is still relevant with `put` (or any other write) operations.

-Treat every write operation (`put`, `update`, `delete`) as a command, send to a [mpsc channel](https://doc.rust-lang.org/std/sync/mpsc/) and have a single thread receive commands from the channel and execute then one after the other.
+The idea is to treat every write operation (`put`, `update`, `delete`) as a command, send to a [mpsc channel](https://doc.rust-lang.org/std/sync/mpsc/) and have a single thread receive commands from the channel and execute then one after the other.

-`Cached` follows the same idea.
+**CacheD** follows the same idea.
 Every write operation goes as a [Command](https://github.com/SarthakMakhija/cached/blob/main/src/cache/command/mod.rs) to a
 [CommandExecutor](https://github.com/SarthakMakhija/cached/blob/main/src/cache/command/command_executor.rs). `CommandExecutor` is implemented as a single thread that receives commands from a [crossbeam-channel](https://crates.io/crates/crossbeam-channel).
 Every time a command is received, it is executed by this single thread of execution.